jefnilham/lazada-vs-shopee/README.md

 * Variable handling

 ## Setup
 Install the required modules, then run the project.
+I'll show my search as follows.
 ```
-Enter item to compare:
+Enter item to compare: nescafe coffee 3 in 1
 ```
-I'll show my search as follows.
+Then, wait for the ranked output as follows.
 ```
-Enter item to compare: nescafe 3 in 1 bundle

 ```